mouseandthebillionaire/planetVelocityMap/Process/Conversations.md

 A weekly meeting sounds great, and I’m down for lunch (but happy to move to a less “pleasant” format if that better suits the desired outcome… Haha) I will shoot to have something for you to read by Wed/Thurs, and will plan on keeping on that schedule from here on out.

 Will check out etherpad today and see what I can do!

+## PB: 2025.04.14 (Me-mail.
+Well, I'm writing this in VS Code...)

+Hey I have a todo item for today that says

+> 🤔 Think about aha for Matt

+So let me see here.
+We were talking about the word "contemplation" and specifically its temporality (man I sound smart right now).
+The "thing" being that contemplation is often thought of as a durational thing - it's not sudden, can't happen all at once.
+And we remarked on how nice that definition you had found of "holding a thought continuously before the mind" or something... it was better than that.

+And as I look up definitions casually now they're all about time.
+There's also that phrase "lost" in contemplation which is intriguing because it relates to "immersion" possibly?
+That may be another thread.

+Anyway in our conversation we were realizing that you're interested in a whole *range* of durational thinkings (not as smart... we're losing it...)?
+That you were as(?) interested in smaller "aha" moments.
+And I was agreeing that I'm interested in those moments in my own work as well - stimulating not some deep passage of thought and reflection but bumping up against somebody's brain for a moment.

+And we were also talking about the idea of these things as having a kind of potential "affordance" for... contemplation?
+At a later time?
+That the thing itself isn't *contemplative* but that it may possess something that can be contemplated as a potentially completely separate activity?
+Or not at all...

+We were thus talking about "ahas" instead of contemplative things.
+(And in amongst all this you were also still rejecting "reflection" as kind of too didactic I think.
+Contemplation, when you "make" someone contemplate, probably has the same flavour tbh.)

+So is there a word, a fancy smart word, for "ahas"?
+There's "realisation", but it's so bombastic.
+I used to use the word "curious" in connection with my work when I was more interested in positioning myself with some sort of "brand".
+And so there's "curios", things that stimulated curiosity (and perhaps "relieve" it at the same time?).

+And somehow the "aha" thing also kind of pushes me toward something I value in meditation practice that *isn't* locked down to the sitting still for an hour thinking nothing, thing, which is the pleasant sense of *noticing* reality more often.
+So "noticing" is kind of a nice term... kind of anti-immersive in a gentle way... the idea that one would *notice* what it happening?

+"Notices"?
+Hmmm.
+Well, no.

+Thoughts?